kavitha-19/Ticket-Resolution-Assistant--RAG/README.md

 ### 2. Setup Neo4j
 - Install Neo4j and run the instance.
-- Insert tickets into Neo4j using the provided `graphDataInsertion.py` script.
+- Insert tickets into Neo4j using the provided `graphDataInsertion.py` script which is the knowledge graph.

 ### 3. Install Dependencies
 Install the required Python dependencies: